 John W. McArthur

-John W. McArthur is an economist and Senior Fellow with the UN Foundation.
-His work focuses on interrelated issues of economic growth, poverty reduction, sustainability, technological advance, and global collaboration.
-He is also a Visiting Fellow with the Brookings Institution and a Senior Fellow with the Fung Global Institute.
-He was previously the CEO of Millennium Promise, the leading international non-governmental organization solely committed to supporting the achievement of the Millennium Development Goals (MDGs).
-He was also a faculty member at Columbia’s School of International and Public Affairs and Policy Director at the University’s Earth Institute.
+John W. McArthur is a Senior Fellow with the UN Foundation.
+An economist, his work focuses on interrelated issues of poverty reduction, sustainability, economic growth, health, agriculture, technological advance, development finance, and global collaboration.
+He is also a Senior Fellow with the Brookings Institution's Global Economy and Development Program and a Senior Fellow with the Fung Global Institute.
+He was previously the CEO of Millennium Promise, the international non-governmental organization; a faculty member at Columbia’s School of International and Public Affairs; and Policy Director at the Earth Institute.

-From 2002 to 2006 John served as Manager and Deputy Director of the UN Millennium Project, Secretary-General Kofi Annan’s independent advisory body mandated to recommend an action plan for achieving the MDGs.
+From 2002 to 2006 John served as Manager and then Deputy Director of the UN Millennium Project, Secretary-General Kofi Annan’s independent advisory body mandated to recommend an action plan for achieving the Millennium Development Goals.
 Prior to that he was a Research Fellow at the Center for International Development at Harvard University, where he supported the World Health Organization’s Commission on Macroeconomics and Health and co-authored the Global Competitiveness Report.
-John currently chairs the World Economic Forum’s Global Agenda Council on Post-2015 Sustainable Development and has been recognized as a Young Global Leader.
+John co-chaired the International Commission on Education for Sustainable Development Practice and co-founded the global network of Masters in Development Practice degree programs.
+He has chaired two Global Agenda Councils for the World Economic Forum and has been recognized as a Young Global Leader.
 He completed a DPhil (PhD) and MPhil in Economics at Oxford University, which he attended as a Rhodes Scholar; an MPP at Harvard’s Kennedy School of Government; and a Bachelor of Arts (Honours) at the University of British Columbia.
 He grew up in Vancouver and is a Canadian citizen.